armory/documentation/_spinnaker/install_dinghy.md

       repo: my-github-repository
     ```

-    *Note: in the future armory will add this configuration to halyard cli.

 ### Other Options
 #### Fiat

-If Fiat is enabled, add the field `fiatUser: "your-service-account"` to dinghy section in `SpinnakerService` manifest, or the option: `--fiat-user "your-service-account"` if using Halyard.
+If Fiat is enabled, add the field `fiatUser: "your-service-account"` to the `dinghy` section in `SpinnakerService` manifest (Operator) or pass the option `--fiat-user "your-service-account"` (Halyard).
 Note that the service account has to be in a group that has read/write access to the pipelines you will be updating.

 If you have app specific permissions configured in Spinnaker, make sure you add the service account.
 For information on how to create a service account, click [here](https://www.spinnaker.io/setup/security/authorization/service-accounts/#creating-service-accounts).

 #### Custom Filename

-If you want to change the name of the file that describes pipelines, add the field `dinghyFilename: "your-name-here"` to dinghy section in `SpinnakerService` manifest, or the option: `--dinghyfile-name "your-name-here"` if using Halyard.
+If you want to change the name of the file that describes pipelines, add the field `dinghyFilename: "your-name-here"` to the `dinghy` section in `SpinnakerService` manifest (Operator) or pass the option: `--dinghyfile-name "your-name-here"` (Halyard).

 #### Disabling Locks

-If you want to disable lock pipelines in the UI before overwriting changes, add the field `autoLockPipelines: false` to `SpinnakerService` manifest, or the option: `--autolock-pipelines false` if using Halyard.
+If you want to disable lock pipelines in the UI before overwriting changes, add the field `autoLockPipelines: false` to `SpinnakerService` manifest (Operator) or pass the option: `--autolock-pipelines false` (Halyard).

 #### Slack Notifications

 If you have configured Spinnaker to send Slack notifications for pipeline events (documentation [here](/spinnaker-install-admin-guides/slack-notifications)), you can configure Dinghy to send pipeline update results to Slack:

-* If using Operator
+* **Operator**

     ```yaml
     apiVersion: spinnaker.armory.io/{{ site.data.versions.operator-extended-crd-version }}